top of page

 What Can Mandated Reporters Do, in General?

-Mandated reporters should recognize that there are times when the legal requirement to make a report to CPS might be in conflict with what the professional believes to be in the best interests of the client, child and family.
-Do not take the decision lightly; Use your assessment, intervention and evaluation skills, and then make a decision that make sense for you.
+Mandated reporters should recognize that there are times when the legal requirement to make a report to CPS might be in conflict with what they believe to be in the best interests of the client, child and family.
+Do not take the decision lightly; Use your assessment, intervention and evaluation skills, and then make a decision that makes sense for you.

 Professionals are tasked with some serious responsibilities.
 The more thoughtful we are about our work, the more likely we are to do that for which we came into these careers to do in the first place: to support the world to be the best place it can be.